Bommer Canyon

 Click here for an Irvine Open Space Preserve Map.

-On Monday, March 1, construction will begin on the highly anticipated Bommer Canyon Cattle Camp Rehabilitation project.
+Construction is currently underway on the highly anticipated Bommer Canyon Preserve Cattle Camp Rehabilitation project.
 The Cattle Camp area is undergoing upgrades and renovations to improve and update the event site and surrounding park grounds, a 15-acre site originally built in 1967.
-New facilities at Cattle Camp — a popular spot for community parties, picnics, weddings, and campouts — will match the park’s original ranch style.
+New facilities at Cattle Camp — a popular spot for community parties, picnics, and weddings — will match the park’s original ranch style.
 The project includes constructing new buildings including a “chuckwagon” building and stage, and providing new ADA accessible pathways.
 A new waterline being brought to the property will allow for construction of a new restroom building.

 Cattle Camp is closed to the public during construction, and access to nearby trails and parking may be closed intermittently throughout construction of the project, which is expected to be completed this year.
 For additional information on the Cattle Camp project, visit cityofirvine.org/cattlecamp.